 Up to 79% cheaper than the highstreet

-Vinyl flooring is a fantastic alternative to solid wood or tiles, at a fraction of the price and with more durability.
+Vinyl floor covering is a fantastic alternative to solid wood or tiles, at a fraction of the price and with more durability.
 Here at Factory Direct Flooring, we offer two main types; cushioned or luxury vinyl tiles.
-Browse our collection below or read on for essential information, such as how to install and care for your floor.Read more
+Browse our lino collection below or read on for essential information, such as how to install and care for your floor.Read more

 More about Vinyl Flooring